-As further described in the section titled "Business," we completed the Business Combination on September 14, 2022, which we accounted for as a reverse recapitalization, with Legacy Amprius deemed to be the acquirer and Kensington deemed to be the acquiree for financial statement reporting purposes.
+As further described in "Business" in Part I, Item 1 above, we completed the Business Combination on September 14, 2022, which we accounted for as a reverse recapitalization, with Legacy Amprius deemed to be the acquirer and Kensington deemed to be the acquiree for financial statement reporting purposes.
 As a result, the assets, liabilities and results of operations of Legacy Amprius became the historical financial statements after the Business Combination.
 Our assets and liabilities continued to be stated at historical cost and there were no goodwill or other intangible assets recorded.
-Immediately prior to Closing, the PIPE Investors purchased from us an aggregate of 2,052,000 units at a price of \$10.00 per share, pursuant to separate subscription agreements.
-Each PIPE Unit consisted of (i) one share of Common Stock and (ii) one warrant to purchase one share of Common Stock at an exercise price of \$12.50 per share.
+Immediately prior to the closing of the Business Combination, a number of investors (the "PIPE Investors") purchased from us an aggregate of 2,052,000 units at a price of \$10.00 per share (such transaction, the "PIPE"), pursuant to separate subscription agreements.
+Each PIPE unit consisted of (i) one share of common stock and (ii) one warrant (each, a "PIPE warrant") to purchase one share of common stock at an exercise price of \$12.50 per share.
 Our net proceeds from the Business Combination and the PIPE were \$70.9 million, after deducting transaction and issuance costs.